Robird/roslyn-garage/docs/Appendix Additional Delimiter Examples.md

   • Clearer → `RUN <<"SCRIPT"` or explicit `BEGIN_DOCKER_SH … END_DOCKER_SH`.

 * **Makefile**  `define … endef`
-  • Pain → Recipe that includes another `define` requires renaming terminators.
+  • Pain → Recipe content that includes the literal string 'endef' (not as a terminator) can prematurely end the block or require complex workarounds.
   • Clearer → `<<MAKE … MAKE`.

 ---